 CHEM 6820 Polymer Synthesis (LEC 3.0)

-CHEM 6840 Polymer Physical Chemistry And Analysis (LEC 3.0)
+CHEM 6840 Polymer Physical Chemistry and Analysis (LEC 3.0)

 Graduate Faculty members are listed under the specific discipline most closely allied with their graduate faculty status which may not necessarily reflect the department in which current appointment is held.

-Amitava Choudhury, Assistant Professor
+Amitava Choudhury, Associate Professor

-Richard Dawes, Assistant Professor
+Richard Dawes, Professor

-PHD University of Manitoba
+PHD University of Manitoba, Canada

 Nuran Ercal, Professor